nus-cs2103-AY2324S2/ip/docs/README.md

 Example: ```delete 2```

-RyanGosling bot replies with a list of tasks containing that task string.
+RyanGosling bot replies with the task that has been deleted and updates user with new list size!

+### Special shoutout to the teaching team and those who helped out in the forum or through other means!